jonnypickett/eloquent-sti/README.md

 ```

-or can be changed on a per model basis by adding a `$subclassNameField` property to your parent model
+or can be changed on a per model basis by adding a `$subclassField` property to your parent model

 ```php
 class Animal extends Model